Diary of a Madman (Lu Xun): Literary devices

 Lu Xun's use of imagery, symbolism and metaphor serves as symbolic interpretation for his contempt for Chinese traditional values and thought.
-The “Diary of Madman” can therefore be interpreted as a revolutionary call to action to reform the traditional belief system of Chinese society and bring Chinese values more in line with modern contemporary ones.
+The "Diary of a Madman" can therefore be interpreted as a revolutionary call to action to reform the traditional belief system of Chinese society and bring Chinese values more in line with modern contemporary ones.
 The story is not just a depiction of a man suffering from mental illness with the delusion of being eaten but rather a symbol of the cannibalistic nature of Chinese customs and society wrapped up in the veneer of Confucianism.
-The story progresses with the appearance of imagery such as that of a dog, which symbolizes cannibalism and a certain "slave mentality".
+The story progresses with the appearance of imagery such as that of a dog, which symbolises cannibalism and a certain "slave mentality".

 The metaphor of "eating people" symbolises the oppressive and feudalistic social structure and values entrenched within Chinese culture.
-The madman represents the “awakened” individual who re-gains his individuality and refuses to abide by the traditional and harmful cultural norms society, with the neighbors whom he believes to want to devour him representing Chinese society in general.
-The story also emphasizes how the madman is imprisoned both in his home and trapped psychologically in his mind, symbolising Chinese society's inability to escape its backward traditional and feudalistic roots.
+The madman represents the "awakened" individual who re-gains his individuality and refuses to abide by the traditional and harmful cultural norms of society, with the neighbours whom he believes to want to devour him representing Chinese society in general.
+The story also emphasises how the madman is imprisoned both in his home and trapped psychologically in his mind, symbolising Chinese society's inability to escape its backward traditional and feudalistic roots.

-Because China was built upon and continued to be informed by Confucian morality and principles over long stretches of history, concepts such as democracy, individualism, natural rights and freedom of thought did not exist and were therefore difficult to take root within the Chinese psyche.
-Lu Xun remarked that “[we] Chinese have always been a bit arrogant --unfortunately it is never “individual arrogance” but without exception “collective and patriotic arrogance”.
-Such arrogance appears in “Diary of Madman” when the madman states, "Wanting to eat men, at the same time afraid of being eaten themselves, they all eye each other with the deepest suspicion..." a metaphor for the corruption of the Chinese people through the shackles of tradition, forming a fragmented and low-trust society incapable of working together for a better collective future.
-Another chilling example is the use of the literary device of: "medical science" being used to legitimize and perpetuate the existing oppressive feudal systems instead of curing diseases of the mind and body.
+Because China was built upon and continued to be informed by Confucian morality and principles over long stretches of history, concepts such as democracy, individualism, natural rights and freedom of thought did not exist and therefore faced difficulties taking root within the Chinese psyche.
+Lu Xun remarked that "[we] Chinese have always been a bit arrogant—unfortunately it is never 'individual arrogance' but without exception 'collective and patriotic arrogance'."
+Such arrogance appears in "Diary of a Madman" when the madman states, "Wanting to eat men, at the same time afraid of being eaten themselves, they all eye each other with the deepest suspicion..." a metaphor for the corruption of the Chinese people through the shackles of tradition, forming a fragmented and low-trust society incapable of working together for a better collective future.
+Another chilling example is the use of "medical science" to legitimise and perpetuate the existing oppressive feudal systems instead of curing diseases of the mind and body.
 As the prologue suggests, the lunatic/revolutionary is "cured" of his "persecution complex" and eventually assimilated back into the cannibalistic and sub-human culture he once denounced.